daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/3_security_group.gif"  width="800" height="370" />|
 |---|

-  Change the storage from the default to the maximum the free tier provides, 30 GB.
+  Change the storage from the default to the maximum the free tier provides, 30 GiB.
 Continue to “Next: Add Tags”.

 Tags are an optional feature to allow for categorization and organization.
 Continue to "Next: Configure Security Groups".

-The SSH rule there by default will have the standard Port Range of 22 and a “Custom” source.
+The default SSH rule will have the standard Port Range of 22 and a “Custom” source.
 Change the source to “Anywhere” to allow students to access the instance.
 Add a second custom TCP security rule by clicking the “Add Rule” button.
-Modify the rule to have a port range of 8000; notice the source change to “Custom” from “Anywhere.”
+Modify the rule to have a port range of 8000.
 Add a description of “JupyterHub.”
 Continue to the final stage by clicking the blue “Review and Launch” button.

-Given all steps have been followed by this point, select “Launch”.
+Given that all steps have been followed by this point, select “Launch”.

   <br>